ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 ### Upgrade mechanism #5: Diamond pattern {#diamond-pattern}

 The diamond pattern can be considered an improvement on the proxy pattern.
-Diamond patterns differ from proxy patterns because the proxy contract delegates function calls to more than one logic contract.
+Diamond patterns differ from proxy patterns because the diamond proxy contract can delegates function calls to more than one logic contract.

 The logic contracts in the diamond pattern are known as *facets*.
 To make the diamond pattern work, you need to create an array in the proxy contract that maps [function selectors](https://docs.soliditylang.org/en/v0.8.12/abi-spec.html#function-selector) to different facet addresses.